Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Baseline and adaptive BCMs

-Our HK model with adaptive confidence bounds is similar to the baseline HK model \cref{eq:HK_update_rule}, but now each dyadic confidence bound $c_{ij}(t) \in [0,1]$ is time-dependent and changes after each interaction between nodes.
+Our HK model with adaptive confidence bounds is similar to the baseline HK model {with update rule} \cref{eq:HK_update_rule}, but now each edge $(i,j) \in E$ has a dyadic confidence bound $c_{ij}(t) \in [0,1]$ that is time-dependent and changes after each interaction between the nodes {in that dyad}.
 We refer to this model as our \emph{adaptive-confidence HK model}.
-Our confidence bounds are symmetric at each time, so $c_{ij}(t) = c_{ji}(t)$ for each edge $(i,j)$ and time $t$.
-Instead of a fixed confidence-bound parameter, we have an initial confidence bound $c_0 \in [0,1]$, and we initialize all of the confidence bounds\footnote{When $c_0 = 0$, no agents are receptive to any of their neighbors for all time.
-When $c_0 = 1$, all agents are receptive to every neighbor for all time.
-We do not examine these values of $c_0$.} to $c_{ij}(0) = c_0$ for each edge $(i,j)$.
-There is also a confidence-increase parameter $\gamma$ and a confidence-decrease parameter $\delta$, which control how $c_{ij}(t)$ increases and decreases, respectively, after each interaction.
+Instead of a fixed confidence bound, there is an initial confidence bound {$c_0 \in (0,1)$} and we initialize all of the confidence bounds\footnote{When $c_0 = 0$, nodes are never receptive to their neighbors (i.e., $c_{ij}(t) = 0$ for all adjacent nodes $i$ and $j$ at all times $t$).
+When $c_0 = 1$, all nodes are always receptive to all of their neighbors (i.e., $c_{ij}(t) = 1$ for all adjacent nodes $i$ and $j$ at all times $t$).
+We do not examine these values of $c_0$.} to $c_{ij}(0) = c_0$ for each edge $(i,j) \in E$.
+There is also a confidence-increase parameter $\gamma \in [0,1]$ and a confidence-decrease parameter $\delta \in [0,1]$, which control how much $c_{ij}(t)$ increases and decreases, respectively, after each interaction.

 At each time $t$, we update the opinion of each node $i$ by calculating